aic-factcheck/automated-fact-checking/README.md

 }
 ```

-**❗Note: the missing code, data, and models will be uploaded by mid-January 2024❗**
+**❗Note: the missing annotations and platform will be uploaded by early February 2024❗**

 ## Code
 * [QACG Data Generation](https://github.com/aic-factcheck/Zero-shot-Fact-Verification)